 Several assignments will be given out during the term.
 You will have at least one week to complete each assignment.
-Solutions will be handed out for all questions but only some of the questions will be marked.
+Solutions will be handed out for all questions but some questions may not be marked.

 Labs

 The mark for each lab will be calculated as follows: